sarahqd/sarahqd.github.io/_posts/2024-1-23-A-C++-engineer-begins-to-write-javascript.md

 created: January 23, 2024
 last_updated: February 21, 2024
 ---
 One day, there was a task in need of a small javascript function in my work, and I decided to do it myself.
-I thought if I could write in one kind of coding language then I could manage to use another one(It sounds like if a person could speak Chinese, then he must speak English easily.
+I thought if I could write in one kind of coding language then I could manage to use another one.It sounds like if a person could speak Chinese, then he must speak English easily.
 It's funny.
 But the javascript code I wrote works ok, even though it looks more c++ style.
 <!--more-->
 Quite C++ style javascript code.